Halicea/crudex/README.md

     This will create a `scaffolds` directory that will be further used to generate the CRUD templates.

     This scaffold templates can be customized to generate new CRUD templates with the look, feel and functionality suitable to You.

+    You can also create your own ScaffoldMap and use it to generate the templates.

 3. **Controller**